-Do order from Tim Hortons properly
+DO order from Tim Hortons properly

 In order to ensure you are not taken out by a cranky mob of sleep-deprived students, line up in the correct place.
 The empty space between the cashiers and the line is for people to pass through, not for you to waltz right up and ignore the queue behind the pillar.
 Yes, the line is that long — accept it now.
 Get in, get your double-double and get out.

-Do find a way to get to class while staying inside
+DO Find a way to get to class while staying inside

 Calgary can get pretty fucking cold.
 However, the -40 C weather is never an excuse to not show up in this work-obsessed city.
 After making it through the perils of Calgary’s snowy roads while commuting to school, do yourself a favour and stay warm by navigating the tunnel and +15 system.
 You too can make it from Engineering Block F to Murray Fraser Hall without forming snotsicles in 10 minutes — if you run.

-Don’t spin the Zipper if you’re in engineering
+DON’T spin the Zipper if you’re in engineering

 A staple of U of C lore, the metal statue between the lecture halls in Science Theatres holds magical powers, granting students good luck when spun before exams — except for engineers.
 Apparently, you guys thought it’d be funny to take it apart, but you couldn’t manage to put it back together again and the original artist had to fly out and fix it.
 It might be just a campus legend, but the Zipper is still worshiped by many students across faculties during exam break.
 Furthermore, though it shouldn’t have to be said, don’t stick your arm through it while it’s spinning.

-Don’t be afraid to find your niche
+DO find your niche

 There are a lot of students here at the U of C. There are probably a number of other people who like the same weird things as you do.
 If you don’t know what you like yet, now is a great time to try different clubs.
 Heck, you don’t even need to commit to the club to sign up — we’ve all joined the ski club just to get the membership card with discounts around town, even if we don’t ski.
 Nevertheless, clubs are one of the best ways to meet like-minded people that you actually will want to hang out with.

-Do sell your soul to the Gauntlet
+DO sell your soul to The Gauntlet

-Gauntlet volunteers are the coolest and most remarkable students at the U of C. They are the most attractive individuals and without a doubt will become the most successful people post-graduation.
+Gauntlet volunteers (one pictured here) are the coolest and most remarkable students at the U of C. They are the most attractive individuals and without a doubt will become the most successful people post-graduation.
 A Gauntlet volunteer receives deliciously nutritious pizza Tuesday nights and participates in our witty banter and debauchery while copy-editing.
 They are perfectly poised to tackle any challenge the first year of university can throw at them.
 At least, this is what we told ourselves.